121104115wyb/RdpDemo/README.md

     http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software
+Unless required by applicable law or agreed to in writing, Unless required by applicable law or agreed to in writing, Otherwise, the software cannot be used for any commercial purpose